Review and road test of the Audi RS 3 Sportback

 Market and Model

 The real driver for the appearance of this model has been the upgraded 381bhp Mercedes-AMG A45.
 The bombshell baby Benz also features four-wheel drive and managed to make the RS 3 seem ever so slightly limp wristed, so Audi have answered back with a model that one-ups the car with the three-pointed star.
-As expected, pricing closely mirrors that of the Mercedes, so buyers will need a budget in the £40,000 to £45,000 bracket.
+As expected, pricing closely mirrors that of the Mercedes, so buyers will need a budget of just over £45,000.